leashadav/AssistaBot/README.md

 ### TO DO
-- get commands to work in twitch chat
 - giveaway module
-- stream notifications
+- stream notifications (maybe, we'll see)
 - welcome message module
 - purge command